jurijkreutz/simple-notes/README.md

 It is a project with a Java Spring Backend and a React Frontend.
 Users can log in, add new notes and manage old ones.

-> ## Main technologies used
+## Main technologies used
-> - Spring Boot
+ - Spring Boot
-> - Spring Web MVC, Spring Data JPA, Spring Security
+ - Spring Web MVC, Spring Data JPA, Spring Security
-> - React
-> - H2 Database
+ - H2 Database
+ - React
+ - HTML, CSS

 ## Current State